needle-mirror/com.unity.muse.chat/Documentation~/messages-code.md

 ## Manage messages

-Use the **Copy message** to copy Muse Chat's response text to your clipboard.
+Use the **Copy message** icon to copy Muse Chat's response text to your clipboard.
 For the response you want to copy, select **Copy message**, and paste the copied text into your desired application (for example, a text editor, email, or document).

 > [!NOTE]
 > When you copy responses, Muse adds comments to indicate that artificial intelligence (AI) generated the text.